A Decade Strong — Celebrating 10 Years of BMWS

 Chris Crowell

-SVP, Global Head of Manufacturing
+VP, Global Head of Manufacturing

 Dr. Pat Yang is one of the most accomplished biotech manufacturing executives and technical operations leaders in the industry.